Marcus Sorg

-Marcus Sorg (born 24 December 1965) is a German football manager and former player.
+Marcus Sorg (born 24 December 1965) is a German football coach and former player who is currently the assistant coach of La Liga club Barcelona.

 Career

 Early career

 Sorg has been head coach of lower division clubs including Stuttgarter Kickers II, Stuttgarter Kickers 1.
-FC Heidenheim, and Ulm 1846.
+FC Heidenheim, and SSV Ulm.

 SC Freiburg

 Sorg took over for Robin Dutt as head coach of Bundesliga side SC Freiburg when Dutt left for Bayer Leverkusen and had his first practice on 20 June 2011.
 On 29 December 2011, Sorg was sacked due to lack of results.

 Germany national team

 Between 2013 and 2016, Sorg was the head coach of the Germany national under-19 team, winning the 2014 UEFA European Under-19 Championship while in charge of the side.

 On 18 March 2016, he joined the Germany senior national team as second assistant coach to Joachim Löw, and following the 2018 FIFA World Cup was promoted to first assistant.
+He remained in his position with coach Hansi Flick, until they were dismissed on 10 September 2023.

+FC Barcelona

+In May 2024, Sorg rejoined Hansi Flick as an assistant coach at Barcelona.